 - Teamwork and Collaboration

-- Challenging Students to incorporate the traits of an Engineer in a classroom setting
+- Challenging Campers to incorporate the traits of an Engineer in a classroom setting

-- Dream Builders Brick Club (grades 1-3) -Students creatively build and modify machines through basic engineering skills using BanBao Bricks kits and curriculum.
+- Grades 1-3: Campers creatively build and modify machines through basic engineering skills using Lego Bricks kits and curriculum.
 Provides great hands-on learning and building experiences.
 Exploration of simple machines at an entry level applied and discussed in depth.
 Design manuals give kids a real-life experience with design changes just like an Engineer.
 Includes a take-home project students can keep.

-- Pullback Car Design (grades 4-8): Students will use BanBao kits to creatively build and modify machines applying basic engineering principles.
+- Grades 4-8: Campers will use Lego Bricks kits to creatively build and modify machines applying basic engineering principles.
 Throughout the class they will learn a variety of concepts and apply their acquired knowledge about gearing and gear ratios, simple machines, problem solving and communication skills.
 This challenges students to incorporate the traits of an Engineer in a classroom setting.
 Includes a Culmination Event at the end of class.
 Also includes a take-home project students can keep.

-Students attending the morning session (grades 1-3) must be dropped off at the classroom each day by 8:30 AM and must be picked up at 11:30 AM.
-Students attending the afternoon session (grades 4-8) must be dropped off at the classroom by 12:30 PM, and picked up no later than 3:30 PM.
+Campers attending the morning session (grades 1-3) must be dropped off at the classroom each day by 8:30 AM and must be picked up at 11:30 AM.
+Campers attending the afternoon session (grades 4-8) must be dropped off at the classroom by 12:30 PM, and picked up no later than 3:30 PM.